louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^d0d61bae].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-IDSA coccidioidomycosis—asymptomatic cavity: We recommend against the use of antifungal therapy for patients with an asymptomatic cavity (strong, low).
+IDSA coccidioidomycosis — asymptomatic cavity: We recommend against the use of antifungal therapy for patients with an asymptomatic cavity (strong, low).

 ---

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^b33b789e].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-Coccidioidomycosis laboratory exposure—risk assessment notes that exposures to Coccidioides range over a continuum of risk; risk from a specific exposure can be estimated by examining the culture near the time of exposure; large numbers of mature arthroconidia usually develop by 7–10 days of culture; and cultures incubated for >7–10 days present the highest risk to laboratory workers after exposure.
+Coccidioidomycosis laboratory exposure — risk assessment notes that exposures to Coccidioides range over a continuum of risk; risk from a specific exposure can be estimated by examining the culture near the time of exposure; large numbers of mature arthroconidia usually develop by 7–10 days of culture; and cultures incubated for > 7–10 days present the highest risk to laboratory workers after exposure.

 ---